Configuration

 Clorinde can be configured using a configuration file (clorinde.toml by default) in your project.
 This file allows you to customise generated code behaviour, specify static files, manage dependencies, and override type mappings.

-The [package] section allows you to configure any standard Cargo.toml package field in the generated crate:
+The [manifest] section allows you to configure the entire Cargo.toml for the generated crate:

 name = "furinapp-queries"